Blaze-93/guardrail-system/README.md

 # 🛡️ Guardrail: Invalid & Irrelevant Answer Detection System

-This repository contains **Task 19** (Phase 2 Guardrails) for the AI Interview Assessment System.
+This repository contains  Guardrails for the AI Interview Assessment System.
 It acts as a gatekeeper to ensure only high-quality, relevant responses are passed to the evaluation engine.

 ---